 1. Alexie Brooks

 “Your hair is too curly” is a frequent statement Alexie hears from people about her hair.
-The 19-year-old Ilongga is proud of her curls.
+But this doesn’t faze her, as Alexie is proud of her curls.
 She embraces her kulot hair with confidence and believes that having textured tresses shouldn’t be an issue.
 Being the subject of hair shaming, especially when people call her hair a “coconut husk,” just makes her smile as she thinks of how her hair beautifully suits her.

 2. Kayla Dy